 Lot’s to cover here, so let’s dive in!

-Is beef bad for the environment?
+isotretinoin from mexico Is beef bad for the environment?

 There are a lot of confusing studies, opinions and arguments both for and against beef and its environmental impact.

 We’ll get to those later.
 But first, let’s approach this problem using a first principles mindset.